Akamine20496/jsdialog/README.md

 - `showInputDialog(dialogTitle, dialogContent)`: Displays an input dialog and returns the user input.
 - `showMessageDialog(dialogTitle, dialogContent)`: Displays a message dialog.
 - `showConfirmDialog(dialogTitle, dialogContent)`: Displays a confirmation dialog and returns the user's choice.
-- `showPlainDialog(dialogContent, dialogStyle)`: Displays a plain dialog and can be customized by passing an object as 2nd argument.
-These are the keys that are only accepted `backdrop, dialog, content, button, dialogCloseButtonContainer`.
+- `showPlainDialog(dialogContent, customDialogStyle)`: Displays a plain dialog and can be customized.
+For the 2nd parameter, these are the keys that are only accepted `backdrop, dialog, content, button, dialogCloseButtonContainer, eventStyles`.
+For the eventStyles, these are the events that are only accepted `mouseover, mouseout, focus, blur`.

 ### Options